 Montserrat is one of the most popular day trips from Barcelona.
-However, you can choose to visit on your own or with an organized tour.
+You can choose to visit on your own or with an organized tour.
 But how to decide if a guided excursion is worth it and which Montserrat tour to choose?
 This article will help you do just that.
-Read on!

 In this article, you can read all about why we opted for a Montserrat tour, our experience with the tour we chose, and what to expect from a Montserrat tour.

 In addition to our Montserrat tour review, you can also find some practical information that should help you decide whether to visit Montserrat with a tour or on your own.
 And, if you are set on a tour, which Montserrat excursion to choose and why.